DarkDestry/Unity-GDG-Workshop/Docs/chapter-5.md

 Select the bullet in the hierarchy, scroll to the bottom of the inspector and select `Add Component`.
 Add the `Rigidbody 2D` and `Circle Collider` component.

+Change the gravity scale of the rigidbody to 0 to disable gravity.

 ## Setting Triggers

 Similar to the bullet and player, the asteroid need to trigger an event when the bullet or the player collide with it.
 Select the `Circle Collider` and set its `Is Trigger` property to true.